 When someone thinks about planning a holiday in Dubai, the first thing that causes stress is that the holiday might turn expensive.
 The reason is that Dubai always seems like a sophisticated place and has always been linked with luxury lifestyle.
 However, there are many things to do in Dubai that require no money or a nominal amount of money to explore and enjoy.
 Once you go through this list of tourist attractions and places to visit in Dubai, you will realize that the only major chunk of your expenses will be spent on flight tickets and accommodation on a Dubai trip.
+For example, if you book your Dubai desert safari tour in advance, it will work out quite reasonable.
 Plan your trip consciously and smartly and you will really enjoy a budget-friendly holiday in Dubai.
 Here are our 7 top picks of cheap or free things to do in Dubai on a budget holiday.

 1. Take a stroll through Old Dubai

 Dubai is of course known for its glitzy and classy ambiance.
 It is portrayed as the perfect futuristic city.
 But when you come closer and have a look beyond this contemporary ambiance, you will find so many sights and places nestled within the city that has preserved the old world charm of Dubai.
 Stroll around the Al Fahidi Historical district where you come across earthy toned structures and wind towers built by pearl merchants way back when Dubai had a humble way of life.
 Wander around and you will find yourself getting acquainted with these rustic sights of Dubai.
 You can even take a break and check out the courtyard cafes with charming Arabian vibes and relish on some dates and Arabian coffee if you wish to on extra expenses.
 These attractions have kept the old heritage of Dubai alive and offer a refreshing break from Dubai city life.